nusco/tutorials/docs/linux/step_six.md

 In this last section, you'll pull the image you just pushed to hub.
 Before you do that though, you'll need to remove the original image from your local machine.
-If you left the original image on your machine.
-Docker would not pull from the hub &mdash; why would it?
+If you left the original image on your machine, Docker would not pull from the hub &mdash; why would it?
 The two images are identical.

 1. Place your cursor at the prompt in your terminal window.